shirinyamani/mistral7b-lora-finetuning/README.md

 # mistral7b-lora-finetuning
 ![alt text](image.png)

-Fine-tuning Mistral-7B with PEFT with Lora and Qlora
+Fine-tuning Mistral-7B with PEFT and Qlora config in 4-bit mode on [openassistant-guanaco](timdettmers/openassistant-guanaco) dataset.

 ## Introduction
 This repository contains the code for fine-tuning Mistral-7B with PEFT with Lora and Qlora.

 ## Requirements
-#TODO
+Run `pip install -r requirements.txt` to install the required packages.